The Ikettes: History

-In 1971, Liberty Records was absorbed into United Artists Records. the Ikettes released their first single "Got What It Takes (To Get What I Want)," on United Artists later that year.
-In 1972, "Two Timin', Double Dealin'" was released, the last known single by the Ikettes.
-Edna Richardson returned to the group in 1971 and remained an Ikette on-and-off until 1976.
-Richardson, Jean Brown and Ester Jones performed on Soul Train in April 1972.
-They also provided backing vocals on Gayle McCormick's album Flesh & Blood (1972).
-In October 1972, Tina Turner and the Ikettes performed at the political fundraising concert Star-Spangled Women for McGovern–Shriver at Madison Square Garden.
+In 1971, Liberty Records was absorbed into United Artists Records, and the Ikettes released their first single for the label,"Got What It Takes (To Get What I Want)."
+Their final known single, "Two Timin', Double Dealin'" followed in 1972.
+That year, the Ikettes appeared on Soul Train in April 1972 and also provided backing vocals on Gayle McCormick's album Flesh & Blood (1972).
+In October, Tina Turner and the Ikettes performed at the Star-Spangled Women for McGovern–Shriver concert at Madison Square Garden.